Zhu Xudan

 Zhu Xudan (祝绪丹; born 15 April 1992), also known as Bambi Zhu, is a Chinese actress.
-She is known for her supporting role in Eternal Love and her lead role as Zhou Zhiruo in Heavenly Sword and Dragon Slaying Sabre.
+She is best known for her supporting role in Eternal Love (2017) and her lead role as Zhou Zhiruo in Heavenly Sword and Dragon Slaying Sabre (2019).
+She is also known for her roles in Miss the Dragon (2021), Cute Programmer (2021), and Love Game in Eastern Fantasy (2024).

 Early life and education

 Zhu Xudan was born 15 April 1992 in Qiqihar, Heilongjiang.
 Since the young age of 6, she started learning dance.
 Prior to debuting, she worked as an advertisement model.
 In 2010, Zhu was enrolled in the Central Academy of Drama majoring in performance arts.
 In 2012, she participated in the variety program Crazy For School Beauty, and was then signed on to Le.com as an artist for seven months.

 Career

 2013–2015: Acting debut

 In 2013, Zhu made her first appearance in the CCTV legal program Wo Di Qian Chuan: Jie Mei.
 The same year, she appeared in the sitcom Wonder Lady, and also starred in the music short film Long Tan Dream.
 Zhu then appeared in a series of short web films.

 In 2015, Zhu received her first major role in the web series The Ferryman 2; and also appeared in the historical war drama The Legend of Yongle Emperor, and period mystery drama A Detective Housewife.